SkipPharaoh/PersonalWebsite/src/content/work/Salaries.md

 ---

 ## Project Description
-This assessment is an in-depth analysis of the salary details for North American employees whose employers are also located in North America. <br />
+This is an in-depth analysis of the salary details for North American employees whose employers are also located in North America. <br />

 ### ***<ins>Demographics</ins>***
 The cleaned dataset contains 4 years of salary details for Data-related careers from 2020 to 2023 and comprises 8,080 records.